klaytn/caver-js/README.md

 You can easily use your Klaytn account when signing a transaction or message by using the [Keyring] / [wallet].

-Keyring type ([SingleKeyring], [MultipleKeyring] or [RoleBasedKeyring]) is different according to the type of private key that the user wants to use in caver-js.
-See [caver.wallet.keyring] for details.
+The keyring is a new feature that contains an address and one or more private keys based on the key types ([SingleKeyring], [MultipleKeyring] or [RoleBasedKeyring]).
+Refer to [caver.wallet.keyring] for details.
 [caver.wallet] provides the **in-memory wallet** for easy keyring management in caver-js.

 **Note** Functions associated with wallet and keyring provided by caver-js have no effect on the actual Klaytn blockchain platform (Klaytn).